 We heard great things about Premios Estela Guatemala that you organise.

 You know about Premios Estela!
-For now, it’s for Central American artists, but we hope someday it will be for Latin American artists too.
-We’ve been doing it since 2016.
+For now, it’s for Latin American artists.
+We’ve been organising them since 2016.
 Our aim is to use these awards to grow music in the region.
 We believe it’s crucial to recognize new artists and appreciate their contributions.
 We have noticed a lot of new artists who weren’t affiliated become affiliated after these awards.

 “We believe it’s crucial to recognise new artists and appreciate their contributions.”